JonahElbaz/Fibonacci/README.md

 corresponding run times.
 You need to use Java’s built-in time function for this purpose.
 You should redirect the output of each program to an out.txt file.
 You should write about your observations on timing measurements in a separate text or pdf file.

+The two types are:
+Fibonacci through tail-recursion and fibonacci through linear-recursion